tamzi/PracticalChristian/docs/agentRules/documentationRules.md

 1. ✅ All docs in `docs/` (except module READMEs)
 2. ✅ Module READMEs < 100 lines
 3. ✅ Detailed docs in `docs/architecture/{moduleName}/`
-4. ✅ camelCase naming (except README.md)
+4. ✅ camelCase naming (except README.md and Agents.md)
 5. ✅ Update `docs/README.md` index
 6. ✅ No "Last Updated" dates or maintainers in documentation
 7. ✅ No Kotlin/Java code examples in .md files (use KDoc instead)